Causal Inference and Data Fusion in Econometrics: Introduction

-in which $Y$ might represent earnings obtained in the labor market, $Z$ the years of education an individual received, $W$ other relevant socio-economic variables, and $U$ unobserved background factors.\footnote{We follow the usual notation of denoting random variables by uppercase and their realized values by lowercase letters.} Since $W$ enters in both equations of the system, it creates variation between $Z$ and $Y$ that is not due to a causal influence of schooling on earnings.
-Therefore, in order to predict how $Y$ reacts to induced changes in $Z$, the causal mechanism that naturally determines schooling needs to be replaced to avoid non-causal (spurious) sources of variation.
-In this particular example, the values that $Z$ attains must be uncoupled from $W$, so that $Z$ can freely influence $Y$.
+in which $Y$ represents the outcome of interest, $Z$ a treatment under study, $W$ other socioeconomic variables, and $U$ unobserved exogenous background factors.\footnote{We follow the usual notation of denoting random variables by uppercase and their realized values by lowercase letters.} Since $W$ enters in both equations of the system, it creates a correlation between $Z$ and $Y$ that is not the result of a causal impact.
+Therefore, to predict how $Y$ reacts to induced changes in $Z$, the causal mechanism that naturally determines $Z$ needs to be replaced to avoid non-causal (spurious) sources of variation.
+In this particular example, the values that $Z$ attains must be decoupled from $W$, so that $Z$ can freely influence $Y$.
 Symbolically, this is achieved by deleting $f_z(\cdot)$ from the model and fixing $Z$ at a constant value $z_0$.
-The modified system thus becomes:
+The modified system thus becomes

-Subsequently, the quantitative impact on $Y$ of the intervention can be traced via equation (\ref{eq1_2_prime}) in order to pin down $Z$'s causal effect.
+Subsequently, the quantitative impact of the intervention can be traced via equation (\ref{eq1_2_prime}) to pin down $Z$'s causal effect on $Y$.

-The notion of ``wiping out" equations, as proposed by Strotz and Wold, eventually received central status and a formal treatment in a specific language with the definition of the \emph{do}-operator \citep{Pearl1995}.
-Consider the task of predicting the post-intervention distribution of a random variable $Y$ that is the result of a manipulation of $X$.
-In mathematical notation, this can be written as $Q=P(Y=y|do(X=x))$, where $do(X=x)$ denotes the replacements of whatever mechanisms were there for $X$, $f_x$, with a constant $x$.
+The notion of wiping out equations, as proposed by Strotz and Wold, eventually received central status and a formal treatment in a specific language with the definition of the \emph{do}-operator (\citealp{Pearl1995}).
+Consider the task of predicting the post-intervention distribution of a random variable $Y$ that is the result of a manipulation of another variable $X$.
+In mathematical notation, this can be written as $Q=P(Y=y|do(X=x))$, where $do(X=x)$ denotes the replacement of whatever mechanisms were there for $X$, say $f_x$, by a constant $x$.